University Support Staff Peer Review Committee Hearing Process

 In making a decision or recommendation in an appeal, the Panel may consider any information it feels will be helpful in arriving at its conclusion, including but not limited to investigating a work site, questioning individuals that the parties did not present as witnesses, and reviewing other rules and documentation.
 In the event the Panel questions individuals not presented by the parties as witnesses, the parties have the opportunity to be present and to question those persons called by the Panel.

-- Within fourteen (14) calendar days of scheduling the appeal for hearing, the Panel will make a decision and complete and sign a new performance evaluation for the employee.
-The Panel's evaluation will be transmitted to the Appointing Authority to become part of the employee's official personnel record.
+- Within 14 calendar days of scheduling the appeal for hearing, the Panel will make a decision and complete and sign a new performance review for the employee.
+The Panel's performance review will be transmitted to the Director to become part of the employee's official personnel record.

-- Within ten (10) working days of scheduling the appeal for hearing, the Panel will hear the matter and prepare a report which will serve as its recommendation to the Appointing Authority.
+- Within 10 working days of scheduling the appeal for hearing, the Panel will hear the matter and prepare a report which will serve as its recommendation to the Director.
 The report will contain the factual findings of the Panel and the reasons for the recommendation.
-The Appointing Authority will consider the Panel's recommendation and transmit a final decision to both parties within five (5) working days of receiving the Panel's recommendation.
+The Director will consider the Panel's recommendation and transmit a final decision to both parties within five working days of receiving the Panel's recommendation.
+If the Director did not substantially follow the PRC recommendation, the Director will meet with the panel to discuss his/her decision.

-- Within ten (10) working days of scheduling the appeal for hearing, the Panel will hear the appeal and prepare a report which will serve as a recommendation to the Appointing Authority.
+- Within 10 working days of scheduling the appeal for hearing, the Panel will hear the appeal and prepare a report which will serve as a recommendation to the Director.
 The report will contain the factual findings of the Panel and the reasons for the recommendation.
-The Appointing Authority will consider the Panel's recommendation and notify both parties of the final decision within five (5) working days of receiving the Panel's recommendation.
+The Director will consider the Panel's recommendation and notify both parties of the final decision within five working days of receiving the Panel's recommendation.

-Employee Relations does not have decision-making authority in employment issues brought to the P.R.C., and therefore is able to offer mediation in helping the parties resolve the dispute prior to an appeal hearing.
+Only the Director has decision-making authority in employment issues brought to the P.R.C., and therefore Human Capital Services is able to offer mediation in helping the parties resolve the dispute prior to an appeal hearing.

 Mediation is an informal and confidential process in which an impartial third-party sits down with the parties in conflict and helps them look for mutually acceptable solutions to the issues in dispute.
 The mediator does not make the decisions, but instead, works with the parties to identify their needs and interests and to develop creative options for resolving the conflict.

-Mediation will be available to the employee and department by Employee Relations at any time prior to the appeal hearing, and will be offered at the time an appeal is made.
+Mediation will be available to the employee and department by Human Capital Services at any time prior to the appeal hearing.